Assault of Broken Mountains

 Early Involvement

 The Old Empire rebels received both soldiers and supplies from the villages in the early stages of the war.
 Later, they met with representatives about bringing several divisions of cavalry through old, narrow roads - or crossing uncultivated terrain - to arrive at Longjiang in time to flank the emperor's armies.
-The plan was risky, but Ruya Ilkin was confident she could accomplish the feat, as traversing seemingly impassable terrain was an oft-used strategy in Garal's military.
+The plan was risky, but General Ruya Ilkin was confident she could accomplish the feat, as traversing seemingly impassable terrain was an oft-used strategy in Garal's military.
 Plans were made based upon maps and data given to the army by the villagers.

 However, the emperor got word of the plan and sent his own troops around to the villages through the main pass and began razing them to the ground.